AnnaSyme/LGtutorial/tutorial.md

   * using polished assembly 2 as input, repeat minimap2 + racon => polished assembly 3
   * using polished assembly 3 as input, repeat minimap2 + racon => polished assembly 4
   * Racon long-read polished assembly => Fasta statistics
   * Note: The Racon tool panel can be a bit confusing and is under review for improvement.
-Presently it requires sequences (= long reads), overlaps (= the paf file created by minimap2), and target sequences (= the contigs to be polished) as per "usage" described here https://github.com/isovic/racon/blob/master/README.md
+Presently it requires sequences (= long reads), overlaps (= the paf file created by minimap2), and target sequences (= the contigs to be polished) as per "usage" described [here](https://github.com/isovic/racon/blob/master/README.md)
   * Note: Racon: the default setting for "output unpolished target sequences?" is No. This has been changed to Yes for all Racon steps in these polishing workflows.
 This means that even if no polishes are made in some contigs, they will be part of the output fasta file.
   * Note: the contigs output by Racon have new tags in their headers.
-For more on this see https://github.com/isovic/racon/issues/85.
+For more on this see [this issue](https://github.com/isovic/racon/issues/85).

-* Workflow steps: -2-  Polish with long reads: using Medaka
+* Workflow steps for Part 2, Polish with long reads: using Medaka
   * Racon polished assembly + long reads => medaka polishing X1 => medaka polished assembly
   * Medaka polished assembly => Fasta statistics

-* Workflow steps: -3-  Polish with short reads: using Racon
+* Workflow steps for Part 3, Polish with short reads: using Racon
   * Short reads and Medaka polished assembly =>Racon polish (subworkflow):
   * minimap2: short reads (R1 only) are mapped to the assembly => overlaps.paf.
 Minimap2 setting is for short reads.
   * overlaps + short reads + assembly => Racon => polished assembly 1